Left and Right: William circa, 1927

 Fish confessed to kidnapping, torturing, and killing Gaffney.
 He stated he cannibalized a portion of Gaffney’s remains and disposed of the rest in a coastal area in northern NY.
 He is also a suspect in the killings of other children.

-Williams case was originally investigated by the New York authorities but the case has since been closed following the confession Fish gave to authorities.
+Williams case was originally investigated by New York police but the case has since been closed following the confession Fish gave to authorities.
 Williams mother remained doubtful that Albert killed her son but the evidence against Fish was strong.
-Williams remains were never found.
+Williams remains were never found but foul play is suspected in his case.